Cheat Sheet for Mistweavers in a Hurry

 Tier Seven (Level 100)

 Allows your Thunder Focus Tea to empower your next 2 spells.
-This can either be used for increased HPS (extra Renewing Mist or stronger Effuse), mana-efficiency (free Vivify) or emergency (instant Enveloping Mist or faster Essence Font).
+This can either be used for increased HPS (longer Renewing Mists), mana-efficiency (free Vivify), emergency (instant Enveloping Mist), or increased DPS (reduced CD on Rising Sun Kick).